getoptimum/mump2p-cli/docs/guide.md

 - **Authentication Errors:** Run `./mump2p whoami` to check token status, and `./mump2p login` to re-authenticate
 - **Rate Limit Errors:** Use `./mump2p usage` to check your current usage against limits
 - **Topic Issues:**
-  - Use `./mump2p list` to verify your active topics
+  - Use `./mump2p list-topics` to verify your active topics
-  - Check topics on different proxies with `./mump2p list --service-url=<url>`
+  - Check topics on different proxies with `./mump2p list-topics --service-url=<url>`
   - Remember that topics persist across logout/login sessions
 - **Connection Issues:**
   - Verify your internet connection and firewall settings